 - Full knee replacements are the most common joint replacements in the U.S. with over 700,000 of them being performed every year!

-So in fewer words: if you are overweight, you need a plus size knee brace.
+So in other words: if you are overweight, you need a plus-size knee brace.
 They cannot prevent every type of joint problem, but they can definitely delay the onset of pain, inflammation, and damage!
 Or at least give you relief and support if there has already been some level of damage.

-How to Measure Your Leg for a Plus Size Knee Brace
+How to Measure Fat Legs For A Knee Brace

 Take a measurement 4″ above the knee and 4″ below the knee.
 Knee brace manufacturers include a top and bottom measurement to ensure fit.

 Don’t just pretend you know your leg size or simply order a 4XL because you wear a 4X in everything.
 Knee braces are often sized in Asian sizes or other totally proprietary sizes that are nothing like you’ve tried on.
 So measure yourself!

 If you order a brace and find out that it doesn’t fit your leg quite right, don’t go write a crappy review, just return it!